 The USDA allows this ammonia treated meat to enter the marketplace and with no labeling requirement on the packaging to inform the consumer that the meat they are about to buy contains ammonia.
 This is certainly a rude awakening to the majority of Americans that don't know where the meat in their fridge, the meat in their conventional local grocery store, the meat in their fast food hamburger, and the meat in their restaurant made hamburger comes from.

 How to Avoid Eating Pink Slime

-The only way to keep the beef trimmings out of your own meals is to know where your beef comes from.
+The only way to keep the beef trimmings out of your meals is to know where your beef comes from.
 Avoiding fast food burgers is a good start, since BPI uses the additive in ground beef for the fast food industry.
-Hotel and restaurant food isn't necessarily slime-free though.
-Avoid prepackaged ground beef in the grocery store, especially in a major chain and ask your favorite burger joint where they get their ground beef.
-No matter the size of your town or city, grass fed beef (real beef) is not out of reach.
+Hotel and restaurant food isn't necessarily slime-free, though.
+Avoid prepackaged ground beef in the grocery store, especially in a major chain, and ask your favorite burger joint where they get their ground beef.
+No matter the size of your town or city, grass fed beef (real beef) is not unreachable.
 Unlike ammonia treated beef, grass fed beef is clearly labeled and contains no ammonia.